daniel-sanche/python-logging/docs/usage.rst

 :class:`~google.cloud.logging.handlers.app_engine.AppEngineHandler`, which is
-recommended when running on the Google App Engine Flexible vanilla runtimes (i.e. your app.yaml contains ``runtime: python``), and :class:`~google.cloud.logging.handlers.container_engine.ContainerEngineHandler` , which is recommended when running on `Google Container Engine`_ with the Stackdriver Logging plugin enabled.
+recommended when running on the Google App Engine Flexible vanilla runtimes (i.e. your app.yaml contains ``runtime: python``), and :class:`~google.cloud.logging.handlers.container_engine.KubernetesEngineHandler` , which is recommended when running on `Google Kubernetes Engine`_ with the Stackdriver Logging plugin enabled.

 :meth:`~google.cloud.logging.client.Client.get_default_handler` and